 We’ve worn a lot of shoes with a speed lace system from brands like Salomon and Adidas, and haven’t had issues with laces shredding or discomfort with the current designs.
 Yet it is a polarizing concept: I found myself needing to retighten my X Ultras a few times during full days of hiking—something I attributed to the laces loosening slightly—and those that need to fine-tune the fit may not like the single-pull concept.

 I ordered my normal men’s size 9 in the X Ultra 3, and found it provided a snug and very comfortable fit.
 The sculpted heel locks you nicely in place on extended climbs (I haven’t had any issues with hotspots), and the length was great for not jamming toes on long descents.
-Where the fit may not work for some people is in the toe box, which runs fairly narrow.
-It ended up not being an issue for me even over long trail days and with a heavy pack, but those with wide feet will likely be out of luck with the low-top shoe.
-This is a common issue with a lot of Salomon footwear, but the good news is that the boot version of the X Ultra 3 is now offered in wide sizes.
+Where the fit may not work for some people is in the toe box, which runs fairly narrow in the standard "D" width.
+It ended up not being an issue for me even over long trail days and with a heavy pack, but those with moderately wide feet may have trouble.
+This is a common issue with a lot of Salomon footwear, but the good news is that the low-top and boot versions of the X Ultra 3 are now offered in wide sizes.

 Other Versions of the Salomon X Ultra 3 Low